How to Build a Smoker? Converting an Old Drum to a Kickass DIY Smoker

 Why two holes, you ask?
 Well, that’s how we’ll lock in those wires and keep them from slipping and sliding.

-Note: Before you get all wire-happy, I need to say the wire method trick works best for a one-rack drum smoker.
-Nobody has the time to mess around with removing wires and top racks when loading or unloading your food.
-So, for practicality’s sake, I recommend going for sturdy right-angled metal brackets like the Fatloda Stainless steel brackets.
+Note: While wires work for some people, I think they’re not ideal.
+They seem janky to me.
+I recommend going for sturdy right-angled metal brackets like the Fatloda Stainless steel brackets.
 They work like a charm for both single and multilevel rack systems.

 Step 7: Get Your Temp on Track